CrypticOS/CrypticOS.github.io/README.md

 ![Logo](https://raw.githubusercontent.com/CrypticOS/CrypticOS.github.io/master/logo.png)
 # CrypticOS
-CrypticOS is an operating system written in a custom bytecode, which can be emulated anywhere.
+CrypticOS is an operating system written in the most
+difficult and bizarre way possible.
+It's implemented
+in a custom assembly language, which runs on a
+custom architecture.

 Currently, the smallest emulator fits in 256 bytes.